-Nutrient imbalance refers to an excess or a lack of nutrients (mainly nitrogen, phosphorus soil contamination when nutrients are in excess and in loss of inherent fertility when nutrients
+Nutrient imbalance refers to an excess or a lack of nutrients (mainly nitrogen, phosphorus and potassium) in the soil as a consequence of bad land use and management.
+It may result in soil contamination when nutrients are in excess and in loss of inherent fertility when nutrients are mined.

-Soil acidification is defined as the lowering of the soil pH because of the buildup of hydrogen production capacity of most agricultural soils
+Soil acidification is defined as the lowering of the soil pH because of the buildup of hydrogen and aluminum ions in the soil and the leaching of base cations such as calcium, magnesium, potassium and sodium.
+Soil acidification negatively affects soil fertility and compromises the production capacity of most agricultural soils.